SPChandraSai/Real-Time-Weather-Monitoring/Readme.md

 - **WeatherAPI**: [WeatherAPI](https://www.weatherapi.com/) is used to fetch real-time weather data.
 - **Web Server**: To serve the frontend, you can use any simple web server like `http-server` or host via Docker.
 - **Local Storage**: Used for persisting daily weather summaries on the client-side.

----

-This should cover everything you need for the submission.
-Let me know if you'd like to make further changes!